 Unfortunately, the 2017 report In the red, which scored the policies of large pulp financing banks against the Red Lines, finds that the banking sector does not have policies that are fit for purpose to avoid irresponsible investment in damaging pulp and paper projects and companies.
 In 2018 we will highlight several of the red lines and provide banks with additional information on social and environmental issues, to increase awareness of the financial and reputational risks they are exposed to due to their lack of policies.

 The working group also engages with (potential) financiers on particular companies, especially on their plans to build new mills.
 New mills cost hundreds of millions, if not billions of dollars, and therefore companies need large financiers to realise these projects.
 It is important that they are well informed about the predicted social and environmental impacts of the new mills, as they might be held co-responsible for them.

-In order to identify projects for new mills, EPN has mapped plans for pulp mill expansion.
+EPN has published a map of proposed and planned new pulp mills as well as a report on these plans for pulp mill expansion.
 As of March 2018, there are several large-scale projects for new pulp mills around the world, including a mill in Mozambique by Portucel/The navigator Company, a mill in Uruguay by UPM, a mill in Estonia by EstFor and a mill in Amazar, Russia.
 More details about these and other ‘dodgy deals’ and companies can be found on the website of BankTrack.
 This includes information on companies such as APP, APRIL and Sappi.

 There is generally little transparency about the financing of pulp and paper companies.
 ForestsandFinance is a tool that is meant to increase that transparency.
 It contains a database with information about loans, underwritings, bond and shareholdings for the largest pulp and paper companies in South East Asia, since 2010.